 361.6 Insurance

-RMEH&S shall review and recommend specifications for insurance purchases for the University.
+Risk Management shall review and recommend specifications for insurance purchases for the University.

 361.6.1 Public Entity Liability

 The University may be exposed to liability for injury to persons and/or damage to property related to operations and programs (i.e., slip and fall, medical malpractice, failure to provide recommended safety devices).
 Liability expenses may include, but are not limited to, investigation, expert witnesses, legal defense, reimbursement for medical services and/or replacement of property, plus other related costs and damages.